marinamarshall/meditation-website/README.md

 ![screenshot](assets/images/1warning.png)

-It was necessary to leave the form acttion as "#" so as not to show errors
+It was necessary to leave the form action as "#" so as not to show errors

 ## Deployment

+1. go to GitHub.com and select the repository to be deployed.
+2. Go to the settings tab.
+3. Scroll down to GitHub pages section and click the source button
+4. Select branch as master.
+5. Click save.
+6. Refresh the page.
+7. Copy the live website link provided.